-The Spiritual and Religious Alliance for Hope, known as SARAH, is composed of interfaith women committed to making a difference in our communities.
+The Spiritual and Religious Alliance for Hope, known as SARAH, is composed of interfaith and or spirit led women committed to making a difference in our communities.
 We recognize that collaboration is essential to creating miracles.
 We empower ourselves and our partners to make a real difference towards a harmonious community by providing opportunities that lead to understanding that lead us to trust, which is essential in addressing our mutual goals of social justice.
 Our practices are dialogue, community service, panel discussions, Virtual Red Tents (on-line sacred circles), and guest speakers.
 We meet to discuss and expand our experiences of women's spirituality in the home, community, and the world.
 We are empowered to stand in our community with authority and grace, powered by wisdom to create lasting and healthy change.
 Through these practices we learn about one anothers cultural and spiritual foundations in order to enrich our own lives, and together improve our communities.

 A message from our founder- The morning of 9/11 our world was rattled to a new understanding.
 Being Jewish, as I preparing my 6th and 8th grader for school that morning, I could not imagine what I would feel like if I was a Muslim mother getting my kids ready for school.
 I heard the call, "Gather Women" but did not know how, or what that meant exactly.
 Months later I found myself in the OC Human Relation Commission's Living Room Dialogues where I found the women.
 I invited them into our own meeting and in August, where I simply opened up my front door and SARAH emerged and did the rest!
 As you grace our website, you will see all that "She" has accomplished throughout the years since.
 We are always inviting leadership opportunities.
 We are always inviting in your wisdom and your voice.
 We depend on it.
 SARAH is a manifestation of our collective wisdom and intention.
 Please join us!